bwesterb/draft-westerbaan-tls-xyber768d00/draft-tls-westerbaan-xyber768d00.md

 # Security Considerations

-This concatenation approach provides a secure key exchange if either
+For TLS 1.3, this concatenation approach provides a secure key
-    component key exchange methods (X25519 or Kyber768Draft00) are secure {{hybrid}}.
+    exchange if either component key exchange methods (X25519 or Kyber768Draft00) are secure {{hybrid}}.

 # IANA Considerations